Back to Media Tracking Hub

 Anime statistics can show how many shows you start versus finish, whether your ratings cluster around certain years, and whether seasonal watching is filling your backlog faster than you clear it.
 Those insights make it easier to drop shows that no longer fit and focus on the ones you actually want to finish.

-For more workflows, visit the media tracking hub, read the TV show tracker guide, or browse public reviews.
+For more workflows, visit the media tracking hub, read the TV show tracker guide, learn about media statistics, use the review guidelines, or browse public reviews.